Amin-Cheribet/IOC-Container/README.md

 ```

-## Use without auto-wiring:
+## How to use arguments (without auto-wiring):

-to disable auto-wiring you need to put a second arguments with parameters inside an array
+you can add arguments inside an array as a second parameter:

 ```php
 $container->build('Namespace\MyClass', ['parameter1', 'parameter2']);